An Cùrsa Bogaidh: Four-Week Immersion Course

 Level II – Intermediate & Level III – Higher Intermediate

-In connection with our partners at Cape Breton University, Colaisde na Gàidhlig proudly offers two 6-credit courses onsite annually, both of which can be taken for personal development (non-credit).
-Level II (Intermediate) is designed for university students seeking second-year Gaelic language credits, and Level III (Higher Intermediate) is designed for students seeking third-year Gaelic language credits.
+In partnership with Cape Breton University, Colaisde na Gàidhlig proudly offers two onsite, 6-credit courses each year.
+Both courses can also be taken for personal development (non-credit).
+Level II (Intermediate) is intended for university students seeking second-year Gaelic language credits, while Level III (Higher Intermediate) is designed for those pursuing third-year Gaelic language credits.

-An Cùrsa Bogaidh offers a combination of conversational/activity-based learning and grammar focused lessons involving reading, writing, and transcribing.
-In addition, a weekly field trip is scheduled on Fridays where students have the opportunity to visit local Gaelic communities and spend time with some Gaelic speakers and tradition bearers.
-Throughout the course, cultural activities and practices such as sharing songs, stories, music, dance, food, and folklore are woven into the four weeks as an important part of the learning process.
+An Cùrsa Bogaidh combines conversational and activity-based learning with grammar-focused lessons in reading, writing, and transcribing.
+Each week includes a Friday field trip, giving students the opportunity to visit local Gaelic communities and connect with Gaelic speakers and tradition bearers.
+Throughout the four-week course, cultural activities—such as sharing songs, stories, music, dance, food, and folklore—are thoughtfully integrated, enriching the overall learning experience.

 Prerequisite for An Cùrsa Bogaidh II: 6 Gaelic language credits, or the equivalent.